mymmrac/telego/docs/CONTRIBUTING.md

 - `telegoapi` - core methods for communication with Telegram
 - `telegoutil` - utility methods for quality of life improvements (other packages should not depend on this one)
 - `telegohandler` - methods for handling updates in a way similar to `net/http`
+---

-- `internal/generator-v2` - a mechanism that is responsible for the generation of code from Telegram docs
+- `internal/generator` - a mechanism that is responsible for the generation of code from Telegram docs
-- `internal/generator` - old (and crappy) version of generator
 - `internal/test` - tests of different parts of the library (should not be considered as proper code, used only for basic proof work)
+---
 - `examples` - list of usage examples
 - `docs` - documentation and other useful assets